cardstack/card-pay-protocol/OPERATIONS.md

 Updates details of supplier, namely brandName and brandProfileUrl

 ### registerSupplier
 Register a new supplier.
-A suppliers (a gnosis safe) role  is to provide tokens from L1 to be bridged to L2 .
+A suppliers (a gnosis safe) role  is to provide tokens from L1 to be bridged to L2.
+A supplier is a supplier of L1 tokens and prepaid cards (the two is bridged), the act of registering suggest that the person will issue prepaid cards.
 The supplier is a gnosis safe.

 ### isRegistered
 Checks if a supplier is registered.